Home

 Make use of newspapers, magazines, television and movies.
 A lot of the material that they contain are built around stories.
 You and I know that some of the greatest songs ever written are based on stories.

-You can get more ideas on writing song lyrics, writing melodies and the craft of songwriting in general, in other sections of this songwriting site.
+You can get more ideas on writing lyrics, writing melodies and the craft of songwriting in general, in other sections of this songwriting site.
 So keep coming back.
-I will never stop updating it.